nimiq/nimiq.github.io/tutorials/basics-1-consensus.md

 # Basics 1: Establishing Consensus

+> **Hey, hello!
+Welcome!**
+Hope you're going to have a good time checking out these tutorials, experimenting with the code, breaking stuff, fixing it, breaking it more.
+You know how that goes. :)
+If something seems unclear or can be improved, please get in touch with me directly at [sven@nimiq.com](sven@nimiq.com) and also join the Nimiq dev community on [Telegram](https://t.me/joinchat/AAAAAEJW-ozFwo7Er9jpHw) and [Discord](https://discord.gg/cMHemg8), fellow devs are keen to help.
+Enjoy!

+**Goal of this first tutorial**:
-**Goal**: Build a minimal app that connects to the Nimiq network and establishes consensus.
+Getting started by building a minimal app that connects to the Nimiq network and establishes consensus.

 ## About Blockchain